 2002 – today

-After the redesign, the black elements were repainted in red, so the brand name became more integrated.
-The only divider now is the capital “S” – the first letter in the word “Style.”
-The shape of the inscription hasn’t changed – it still looks graceful.
+After the redesign, the black elements were repainted red, making the brand name more integrated.
+The only divider now is the capital “S,” the first letter in the word “Style.”
+The shape of the inscription hasn’t changed; it still looks graceful.
 It matches the magazine’s content, specializing in beauty, cosmetics, hairstyles, diets, Hollywood stars, and other popular topics.
-The logo underlines InStyle’s aim to implement innovative ideas in everyday life, as even after ceasing to be a printed publication, it continues to publish news and articles from the fashion world.
+The logo underscores InStyle’s aim to implement innovative ideas in everyday life, even after ceasing to be a printed publication, as it continues to publish news and articles from the fashion world.

 Font and Colors

-The magazine’s logo emerged in the 1990s, so typographic solutions inspired its font.
+The magazine’s logo emerged in the 1990s, so its font was inspired by typographic solutions.
 It’s Ronsard Crystal Bold, created by Ashley Muir and Steve Jackaman.
 The letters are characterized by uniform thickness, the absence of serifs, and a slight squashiness.

 The red color used in the emblem symbolizes a passionate attitude toward the fashion industry.
-It has internal energy and strength – an emotional aspect that draws readers’ attention.
+It has internal energy and strength, and an emotional aspect that draws readers’ attention.